Identifying and Mitigating Privacy Risks Stemming from Language Models: A Survey

-Membership Inference Attacks (MIAs) aim to infer whether a particular data point was present in the training set of a target-model~\cite{shokri2017membership}.
+Membership Inference Attacks (MIAs) aim to infer whether a particular text instance was part of a target model's training dataset~\cite{shokri2017membership}.
 Such attacks can lead to various privacy violations~\cite{tabassi2019taxonomy}.
-For example, identifying that a text sequence generated by a Clinical LLM (trained on Electronic Health Records) is likely part of the training data can reveal information about a patient which violates their patient rights~\cite{jagannatha2021membership}.
+For example, \textbf{identifying that a text sequence generated by a Clinical LLM (trained on Electronic Health Records) is likely part of the training data can reveal information about a patient which violates their patient rights}~\cite{jagannatha2021membership}.